qendev/datepicker_app/README.md

 # datepicker_app

-Implementation of datepicker from a calender
+Implementation of date picker from a calenda and displaying the date picked